To launch your Whitelance marketplace, you’ll need to complete the following:

 Decide which service categories you are going to launch your marketplace with.
 Find out more here.

-Decide what commission you want to charge your freelancers.
+You’ll also need to decide what commission, if any, you want to charge your freelancers.

 Terms & Conditions